zssjh/ArrangementNet/README.md

 # ArrangementNet
-**Official implementation of the paper ArrangementNet: Learning Scene Arrangements for Vectorized Indoor Scene Modeling.(SIGGRAPH 2023)**
+## Official implementation of the paper ArrangementNet: Learning Scene Arrangements for Vectorized Indoor Scene Modeling.
+(SIGGRAPH 2023)

-Code comming soon...

 We provide three datasets at `data/`, which are consistent with the paper. **cyberverse** includes 54 large-scale scenes, **floorsp** is obtained from https://github.com/woodfrog/floor-sp, **structured3d** is obtained from https://github.com/bertjiazheng/Structured3D.
 We have already generated the arrangement graph based on three datasets and saved at `data/*/arrangement_graph`, which can be directly used as input to the network.
 We provide the evaluation groundtruth at `data/*/evaluation_groundtruth`.